-Goal 3: Continue with the current program of managing leases to encourage exploration and development in the near term.

-Objective 1: Unitize coal and oil and gas leases where appropriate to increase revenues and still encourage further exploration and development

-Objective 2: Include provisions in exploration permits and leases that require acreage reduction if not developed into production.

-Goal 4: Dispose of mineral- or coal-only portions of the land estate that have little chance of development because of surface use conflicts.

-Objective: Consider returning these portions of Trust land to the State to receive replacement lands pending agreement from DNR.

-Goal 5: Continue with periodic lease offerings of coal-bearing lands.

-Objective: Coal lands in the vicinity of the Usibelli Coal Mine operations at Healy are high-value coal lands and should be offered for competitive leasing first.
-With the Healy Coal Unit agreement in place any new coal leases with UCM in the Healy area will become part of that agreement.
+Goal 3: Continue with the current program of managing leases to encourage Deleted: coal exploration and development in the near term.
+Objective 1: Unitize coal and oil and gas leases where appropriate to increase revenues and still encourage further Deleted: Support PacRim's permitting efforts for the exploration and development.
+Deleted: of the Chuitna coal project.
+Objective 2: Include provisions in exploration permits and leases that require acreage reduction if not developed Deleted: Specify conditions into production.
+Deleted: the Chuitna ASCMCRA2 Deleted: regarding reclamation and post-mining land use Goal 4: Dispose of mineral- or coal-only portions of the land estate that have little chance of Deleted: allow for retention of roads and a reclamation development because of surface use conflicts. plan that will support a commercial forest products industry or other suitable use to be Objective: Consider returning these portions of Trust land to the State to receive replacement lands pending Deleted: on reclaimed Trust land. agreement from DNR.
+Deleted: Return Deleted: and Goal 5: Continue with periodic lease offerings of coal-bearing lands.
+Objective: Coal lands in the vicinity of the Usibelli Coal Mine operations at Healy are high-value coal lands and should be Deleted: Objective: As land is evaluated by UCG offered for competitive leasing first.
+With the Healy Coal Unit agreement in place any new coal leases with UCM in the exploration, those lands that are excluded from further Healy area will become part of that agreement. exploration are to be evaluated for surface mining potential and offered for lease: coal